 WARNING!
-The air compressor must be oil-free.
+The air compressor must be oil-free because hydrocarbons can contaminate the EC system and the instrument.
 This feature is typically noted on the specification sheet from the supplier.
-Failure to supply oil-free air to the ImageXpress Pico system may damage the instrument and void the warranty.
+Failure to supply oil-free air may damage the instrument and void the warranty.